Planetary gear set of carrier, worm planet, and sun wheels with adjustable gear ratio, worm thread type, and friction losses

 ηGW = (cosα – k/tanλ)/(cosα + k·tanα) .

 In the constant efficiency case, you specify ηWG and ηGW, independently of geometric details.

 If you set efficiency for the reverse power flow to a negative value, the train exhibits self-locking.
 Power can not be transmitted from sun gear to worm and from carrier to worm unless some torque is applied to the worm to release the train.
 In this case, the absolute value of the efficiency specifies the ratio at which the train is released.
 The smaller the train lead angle, the smaller the reverse efficiency.

 The efficiencies η of meshing between worm and gear are fully active only if the transmitted power is greater than the power threshold.

 If the power is less than the threshold, the actual efficiency is automatically regularized to unity at zero velocity.

 The viscous friction coefficients of the worm-carrier and sun-carrier bearings control the viscous friction torque experienced by the carrier from lubricated, nonideal gear threads.
-For details, see the Nonideal Gear Constraints section.
+For details, see Nonideal Gear Constraints.

 Gear inertia is assumed negligible.

 Coulomb friction slows down simulation.
 See Adjust Model Fidelity.